 Dili Village Catholic Church Introduction

-The villagers of Jili, like other Bunun groups, adhere to either Christianity or Catholicism, and there are two types of chapels in the village.
-The Catholic church in Jili has been established for over 50 years, and it is said that over 80% of villagers in their 30s and 40s were born in a single-story building above the church, attended by nuns.
-The Catholic church in Jili can be regarded as an interesting record in Taiwan.
-The red-brick church is situated on a lush green lawn, simple and unadorned yet exuding a sense of stability that naturally causes visitors to slow their pace and behave with restraint.
-Nearby, there is a herb garden; in addition to being used as a seasoning in dishes and pastries, the nuns guide local women in making herbal sachets for sale to enhance the villagers' income.
-Below the church, there is a basketball court, which serves as a place for the athletic indigenous people to spend many unforgettable youth days.
+The villagers of Dili, like other Bunun people, practice either Christianity or Catholicism, and there are two types of chapels in the village.
+The Catholic church in Dili Village has been established for over 50 years, and it is said that more than 80% of the villagers in their 30s and 40s were delivered by nuns in a flat building above the church.
+This is quite an interesting record in Taiwan.
+The brick church is situated on a grassy area adorned with lush greenery, simple yet exuding a sense of stability, making visitors unconsciously slow their pace and refrain from being reckless.
+Near the church, there is an herb garden; besides serving as an ingredient for dishes and pastries, nuns guide local women in making herbal sachets for sale to increase the villagers' income.
+Below the church, there is a basketball court, which serves as a place for the athletic indigenous people to spend many youthful years during their formative years.